Chart Patterns

 Flags and Pennants Pattern

-Flags and Pennants are short-term continuation patterns that mark a small consolidation before the previous move resumes.
-A flag is a rectangular shape that slopes against the prevailing trend direction, while a pennant resembles a small symmetrical triangle that forms after a steep move.
+Flag and pennant patterns are short-term continuation patterns.
+They mark a small pause before the previous move resumes.
+A flag is a rectangular shape that slopes against the current trend.
+A pennant looks like a small symmetrical triangle that forms after a sharp move.

-The pole is formed by the price surge that precedes the flag or pennant.
-The continuation is confirmed when the price breaks out of the pattern in the same direction as the initial surge.
-The target price is predicted by adding the length of the pole to the breakout point of the formation.
+The pole is the price surge that comes before the flag or pennant.
+The continuation is confirmed when the price breaks out in the same direction as the first surge.
+The target price is found by adding the pole length to the breakout point.

 Suppose we have a flag pole that started at ₹1000 and peaked at ₹1200, making the pole ₹200 long.
 If the price breaks out of the flag at ₹1180, the target price would be ₹1380 (₹1180 + ₹200).